B10732009/file-system-simulation/README.md

             Read each line from a (saved) file and re-creates the file system tree.

-5. MORE HELPS
+5. More Helps
-    - Learn how to read Linux man pages:
+    - Learn how to read Linux man pages :

         ```
             /usr/man/------- man1 : commonly used commands: ls, cat, mkdir ....
                         |--- man2 : system calls
                         |--- man3 : library functions: strtok, strcat, basename, dirname
                             etc.
         ```

-    Examples:
+        Examples :
             - man ls     ==> show man pages of ls in man1
             - man open   ==> show man page of open in man2
             - man strtok ==> show man page of strtok in man 3, etc.
-        - man 3 dirname: show dirname in man3, NOT that of man1
+            - man 3 dirname : show dirname in man3, NOT that of man1

     -  Getline
         ```c